Contact Lenses

 - Dry eyes.

-- Problems with the cornea, such as swelling and hazy vision caused by decreased oxygen to the cornea (hypoxia), corneal scratches and scrapes, changes in the cornea's shape, or infection of the cornea.
+- Problems with the cornea.
+These include swelling and hazy vision caused by decreased oxygen to the cornea (hypoxia), corneal scratches and scrapes, changes in the cornea's shape, and infection of the cornea.

 - Allergic reactions to contact lens solution.